-An economic impact study needs to differentiate new expenditures that have a direct local impact, retained dollars from local spending that otherwise would have left the community, and spending that is shifted within the community and would not have left even if the event dld not occur.
+An economic impact study needs to differentiate new expenditures that have a direct local impact, retained dollars from local spending that otherwise would have left the community, and spending that is shifted within the community and would not have left even if the event did not occur.
 The most evident benefits come from visitors from other regions that stay overnight in Novi.
 There is the obvious economic activity at hotels and restaurants due to the NEC.
 In most cases there will also be expenditures on retail goods, entertainment, and other items.
-This type of expenditure is a "positive sum game" for the community, more .
+This type of expenditure is a "positive sum game" for the community, more money comes in than flows out.